whitews/FlowKit/README.md

     * Absolute percentage
 * Optional, automatic filtering of negative scatter events and/or anomalous events
 * Visualizing FCS event data:
-  * Histogram of single channel data with a Gaussian kernel density estimate curve
+  * Histogram of single channel data
   * Contour density plot of two channels
   * Interactive scatter plot of two channels
   * Interactive scatter plot matrix of any combination of channels